There’s a creative magic to the mess of paint splatters and spills in Studio 29.

 “For me, it’s very therapeutic and freeing also,” LeMaster said.
 “It’s just a way to spend time for me,” adding that paint pouring also provides sensory exploration for her children.

 Korth is an empty-nester.
-LeMaster has seven kids, three with drug and alcohol dependency difficulties.
+LeMaster has seven kids.

-“I have a million children,” LeMaster said jokingly.
-“Three of which I adopted with really severe special needs and I have to control so many aspects of my day and then at work as well.
+“I have a million children,” LeMaster said jokingly. “… I have to control so many aspects of my day and then at work as well.
 This is something I don’t have to control.
 This is amazing to just let something else take control, and it is what it is.”

 Studio 29 held their first art exhibit for close friends and family at Korth’s house in December 2017, and hosted a second exhibit open to customers outside their community network in March 2018.

-Earlier this fall, Studio 29 had a six-week event at Franciscan Hospice care in University Place, where they showcased their pieces and held how-to classes as popularity grew.
+Earlier this fall, Studio 29 had a six-week event at Franciscan Hospice House in University Place, where they showcased their pieces and held how-to classes as popularity grew.

 “We knew the pieces were nice and pretty, and we enjoyed them so we figured everyone else would too, but we got such a great response, great support from everybody there,” Korth said.
 “It was just magical.”